Konstantin-Parfenov/Konstantin-Parfenov.github.io/README.md

 [Github](https://github.com/Konstantin-Parfenov/e_learning_recsys)

-The task was to create content-based RecSys algorithm for e-learning portal eclass.cc Model Used: 1st Approach - TF-IDF
+The task was to create a content-based RecSys algorithm for the e-learning portal "eclass.cc" Model Used: 1st Approach - TF-IDF

 ## Kaggle competitions.